 - Social learning theory as applied to gender development.
 The influence of culture and media on gender roles.

-- Atypical gender development: gender identity disorder; biological and social explanations for gender identity disorder.
+- Atypical gender development: gender dysphoria; biological and social explanations for gender dysphoria.

 4.3.4 Cognition and development

 - Piaget’s theory of cognitive development: schemas, assimilation, accommodation, equilibration, stages of intellectual development.
 Characteristics of these stages, including object permanence, conservation, egocentrism and class inclusion.

 - Vygotsky’s theory of cognitive development, including the zone of proximal development and scaffolding.

 - Baillargeon’s explanation of early infant abilities, including knowledge of the physical world; violation of expectation research.